shikumi-0/shikumi-0/README.md

 Skills: C / FLUTTER / DART / MYSQL / JAVA

-- 🔭 I’m currently working in one of the startup -BREEZY.
 - 🌱 I’m currently learning FLUTTER
 - 📫 How to reach me: [Dm me on Twitter](https://twitter.com/xShikumix)
 - 😄 Pronouns: He/His